-The Bottom Line: Prosper makes personal loans easy.
-Whether you're consolidating debt or remodeling your home, we have a solution for you.
+Prosper makes personal loans easy.
+Whether you're consolidating debt or remodeling your home, it has a solution for you.
 It is a marketplace where individuals can either invest in personal loans or request to borrow money.

 Read this guide to find out.